Save on All Home and Office Furniture for a Limited Time. Learn More >

 THINK SOCIAL…AND SOCIAL MEDIA

 Millennials are big on creating experiences and documenting those experiences for their faithful and engaged online followers.
-In fact, Millennials value product reviews above all other factors when it comes to making purchase decisions (see our own great review on the Sequel Lift Desk by lifestyle and tech blog Man of Many).
+In fact, Millennials value product reviews above all other factors when it comes to making purchase decisions.

 When it comes to entertainment, millennials might love taking an Uber to the latest craft distillery, but they also like to entertain at home, where they can try out those specialty cocktails and unusual appetizers they saw on Pinterest.